aisepucrio/Diversity4BRSE/README.md

 ### Contributing

 We welcome contributions from the community.
 If you have any suggestions or improvements, please submit a pull request or open an issue.
+We also value your input!
+Please participate in our survey to help us gather valuable data for our research at /survey.

 ### Contact